The Mount of Olives – Ezekiel 11

 22 Then the cherubim lifted their wings and rose into the air with their wheels beside them, and the glory of the God of Israel hovered above them.
 23 Then the glory of the Lord went up from the city and stopped above the mountain to the east.
 Ezekiel 11:22-23 (NLT)

-In Ezekiel’s vision, why might the Spirit of God have rested over the Mount of Olives before ascending into heaven?
-Perhaps the Lord paused to reflect upon Gethsemane, where such a painful yet vital transaction of love and reconciliation would one day begin here.
+In Ezekiel’s vision, the Spirit of God briefly rested over the Mount of Olives before ascending into heaven.
+Why might this be?
+Perhaps the Lord paused to reflect upon Jesus’ future hour of suffering at Gethsemane and Calvary, where such a painful, yet vital, transaction of divine love and reconciliation would one day take place.

-Jesus not only prayed at the Mount of Olives, it was also His place of departure from earth after successfully living a life without sin, carrying out a three year ministry of healing and teaching the kingdom of heaven, laying down His life as a sacrifice on the cross, and being raised from the dead by the power of the Father.
+Jesus prayed intensely at the Mount of Olives on the night before His crucifixion, but the Mount would also His place of departure from earth after His resurrection.
+Jesus successfully lived a life without sin, carried out a three year ministry of healing and teaching about the coming kingdom of heaven, laid down His life as a sacrifice on the cross for believers everywhere, then was raised from the dead, by the glory of the Father.

-Forty days after Jesus’ resurrection from the dead, and after appearing to over five hundred of His disciples, He met with some of His closest followers on the Mount to give them final instructions.
-Then, before their eyes, He ascended from there into heaven.
+Forty days after His resurrection from the dead, after appearing to over five hundred of His disciples, Jesus met with some of His closest followers on the Mount of Olives to give them final instructions.
+Then, before their eyes, He ascended from there, disappearing into heaven.

 12 Then the apostles returned to Jerusalem from the Mount of Olives, a distance of half a mile.
 Acts 1:9-12 (NLT)

-The Mount of Olives is where the Lord’s presence twice left the earth to return to heaven.
-Both Ezekiel and Jesus tell us that it will also be the place where He will return to rule and reign, this time for good.
+The Mount of Olives is the location where the Lord’s presence twice left earth to return to heaven.
+Both Ezekiel and Jesus tell us that it will also be the place where He will return one day to rule and reign, this time for eternity.
+May the Lord help us all to be ready for His return to the Mount, coming on the clouds of heaven.

 Reflection

-Father, I turn to You in faith because of Your great love for me.
-Thank You for the sacrifice of Jesus on the cross to atone for all of my sins and shortcomings.
-Help me to be ready for His return, and to work alongside the Holy Spirit to touch the lives of people.
-Teach me to live with patience, forgiveness, and love for all the imperfect people around me.
+Father God, I turn to You in faith because of Your great love for me.
+Thank You for the sacrifice of Jesus on the cross to atone for all of my confessed sins and shortcomings.
+Help me to be ready for Jesus’ return, working alongside your Holy Spirit to touch and impact the lives of people.
+Teach me to live a life of patience, forgiveness, purity, and love for all those around me, each one imperfect, like me.
 In Jesus’ name we pray, Amen.

 For I call upon You all day long.